andreforjazz/Combined-assembloid-and-3D-whole-organ-mapping-captures-the-microanatomy-of-the-human-fallopian-tube/README.md

 The primary code for this study is based on the initial sources provided above.
 However, for this CODA organoids paper, some codes were updated and fine-tuned to facilitate the 3D mapping of human fallopian tube organoids.

-### Repository
+### Zenodo Repository

-The GitHub repository for this project can be found here: [Combined-assembloid-and-3D-whole-organ-mapping-captures-the-microanatomy-of-the-human-fallopian-tube](https://github.com/andreforjazz/Combined-assembloid-and-3D-whole-organ-mapping-captures-the-microanatomy-of-the-human-fallopian-tube)
+The GitHub repository for this project can be found here: [https://zenodo.org/records/12820765]

 ### Contact